With summer ending in The Bay Area, now is an ideal time to get a kick start on air conditioner maintenance.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Pick a temperate day to scrub your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can test your equipment once you’ve cleaned it.
+Pick a temperate day to clean your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
+That way, you can check your system once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment